 Greg Coleman Law possesses more than 40 years of combined legal experience as well as having tried hundreds of jury trials and countless bench trials.
-Our Knoxville personal injury attorneys have worked diligently to build a strong reputation throughout the state of Tennessee.
+Our auto accident lawyers in Knoxville have worked diligently to build a strong reputation throughout the state of Tennessee.
 We set ourselves apart from other TN law firms due to our compassion for people and passion for the law.

 When you have suffered an injury because of the negligence of another driver, you deserve to be compensated for any and all losses that you have endured.
 If you or a loved one has been involved in a teen driver accident, Greg Coleman Law is ready to take your case.